Teacher High School Math Teacher

 Colorado High School Charter Overview

-What makes teaching at CHSC unique?
+What makes teaching at CHSC exciting?

-- Constant learning through weekly coaching and professional development focused on culturally sustaining and inclusive practices
+- Constant learning through weekly coaching and professional development

 - Social emotional support for students to remove barriers in and out of the classroom so ALL students can be successful